 Downloading rand v0.3.14

-...snip...
+--snip--

 Compiling rand v0.3.14

-Compiling add-one v0.1.0 (file:///projects/adder/add-one)
+Compiling add-one v0.1.0 (file:///projects/add/add-one)

-Compiling adder v0.1.0 (file:///projects/adder)
+Compiling adder v0.1.0 (file:///projects/add/adder)

 Finished dev [unoptimized + debuginfo] target(s) in 10.18 secs

-The top level Cargo.lock now contains information about add-one’s dependency on rand.
-However, even though rand is used somewhere in the workspace, we can’t use it in other crates in the workspace unless we add rand to their Cargo.toml as well.
-If we add extern crate rand; to src/main.rs for the top level adder crate, for example, we’ll get an error:
+The top-level Cargo.lock now contains information about the dependency of add-one on rand.
+However, even though rand is used somewhere in the workspace, we can’t use it in other crates in the workspace unless we add rand to their Cargo.toml files as well.
+For example, if we add extern crate rand; to the adder/src/main.rs file for the adder crate, we’ll get an error:

 $ cargo build

-Compiling adder v0.1.0 (file:///projects/adder)
+Compiling adder v0.1.0 (file:///projects/add/adder)

-error[E0463]: can't find crate for `rand`
+error: use of unstable library feature 'rand': use `rand` from crates.io (see issue #27703)

---> src/main.rs:1:1
+--> adder/src/main.rs:1:1

 |

 1 | extern crate rand;

-| ^^^^^^^^^^^^^^^^^^^ can't find crate

-To fix this, edit Cargo.toml for the top level adder crate and indicate that rand is a dependency for that crate as well.
+To fix this, edit the Cargo.toml file for the adder crate and indicate that rand is a dependency for that crate as well.
 Building the adder crate will add rand to the list of dependencies for adder in Cargo.lock, but no additional copies of rand will be downloaded.
-Cargo has ensured for us that any crate in the workspace using the rand crate will be using the same version.
-Using the same version of rand across the workspace saves space since we won’t have multiple copies and ensures that the crates in the workspace will be compatible with each other.
+Cargo has ensured that any crate in the workspace using the rand crate will be using the same version.
+Using the same version of rand across the workspace saves space because we won’t have multiple copies and ensures that the crates in the workspace will be compatible with each other.

 Adding a Test to a Workspace